 What should be included in the “Statement of Personal and Career Goals”?

 The Distinguished Scientist Award is probably best characterized as a career development award, as opposed to a research award.
 For this reason, The Sontag Foundation is very interested in learning more about you, the applicant.
-Please read the questions posed in the Personal Statement portion of the application very carefully and be sure to address each question in your statement.
-This statement should share insights beyond information which can be gleaned from your CV.
+This statement (below) should share insights beyond information which can be gleaned from your CV.
 Provide us with a deeper insight into your character, career path, and long term goals.
 Max word count of 1000.

 What should be included in the “Project Summary”?